 Graduates: Graduates occupy a wide range of positions.
-Recent examples include science writer at the American Physical Society, medical writer at the National Institutes of Health, media relations specialist at the Johns Hopkins University Institute for NanoBioTechnology, editor-writer at IBM Watson Health, technical writer at National Instruments, director of academic communications at the Texas A&M University College of Engineering, academic editor and scientific script writer at Research Square, managing editor at the Texas A&M University Press, science writing instructor, and freelance writer or editor.
+Recent examples include science writer at the American Physical Society, medical writer at the National Institutes of Health, media relations specialist at the Johns Hopkins University Institute for NanoBioTechnology, scientific editor at the MD Anderson Cancer Center, technical writer at National Instruments, science reporter at Northeastern University, scientific script writer at Research Square, director of engineering communications at Texas A&M, managing editor at Texas A&M University Press, science writing instructor, and freelance writer or editor.
 Some graduates go on to obtain PhDs.

-For Further Information: To learn more, please contact the program coordinator, Dr. Barbara Gastel, at 979-845-6887 or firstname.lastname@example.org.
+For Further Information: To learn more, please contact the program coordinator, Dr. Barbara Gastel, at email@example.com or 979.845.6887.